bigbird023/bigbird023.github.io/knowledge/secdevops/cicd/cicd-pattern.md

 2. CI Triggered on Commit
 3. CI Pattern executes with artifact generation and storage
 4. triggering event for CD
-5. CD Pattern executes with evironment deployment and changes are live
+5. CD Pattern executes with environment deployment and changes are live

 ## Security considerations